kanikadhiman17/LenDen/README.md

 # LenDen
-A marketplace for buy/lend, sell, rent something
+A marketplace for buy/lend, sell, rent something, specific to the institute PDPM IIITDM Jabalpur.